Monday, September 28, 2009

 Alexander envisioned an extensive monarchy fusing Greeks, Macedonians, and the Persians into one ruling class.
 Of course, with the destruction of the Persian monarchy he was able to spread Greco-Macedonian rule over a larger area.
-This in itself created more opportunities for engineers, merchants, soldiers, and intellectuals.
+This created more opportunities for engineers, merchants, soldiers, and intellectuals.
 Although, it does seem that he had the idea to unify his newly won domain, he did so with the spreading of cultural ideals and language.

-Alexanders adoptions of eastern cultures and his interest in spreading those ideals allowed his empire to become more diverse in literature, art, and architecture.
+Alexander's adoption of eastern cultures and his interest in spreading those ideals allowed his empire to become more diverse in literature, art, and architecture.
 Therefore the city-centers he had established were springboards for the diffusion of Greek culture.

 His vision to form an extensive empire stressed the use of eastern cultures, tied into Grecian art and values, and was executed within the city states formed during his rule.

 On his path to culturalization, he made the choice to push east, as far as India.
-On his way, he established his first series of cities in Alexander in Egypt and he used it as a Greek administrative capital which remains today, one of the most important cities in the Mediterranean world.
-Alexander added Persian treasures in Susa and Persipolis taking possession of gold and silver after the bloody battle in Gaugamela.
+On his way, he established his first series of cities in Alexandria in Egypt and he used it as a Greek administrative capital which remains today, one of the most important cities in the Mediterranean world.
+Alexander added Persian treasures in Susa and Persepolis, taking possession of gold and silver after the bloody battle in Gaugamela.

 In 330 BC he marched into Pakistan and into the north western area of India where the Battle of Hydaspes River was brutally fought and won.
 After reaching India, his troops marched tirelessly through the jungles and he meets up with King Taxilus with whom he creates an alliance to defeat Porus.